vitiral/trfl/README.md

 unless otherwise specified at the beginning of the source file.

-If for any reason the UNLICENSE is not valid in your jurisdiction or project, this work can be singly or dual licensed at your discression with the MIT license below.
+If for any reason the UNLICENSE is not valid in your jurisdiction or project, this work can be singly or dual licensed at your discretion with the MIT license below.

 ```text